 Obstetricians & gynecologists ((OB/GYN's) often deal with hormonal headaches & migraines (often including menstrual migraines).

 It's very common to see chiropractors as one of the first initial specialists for headaches and migraines.
 Commonly, many go to upper cervical / cervical spine chiropractors for such issues (such as with NUCCA adjustments).
-Although such treatments in many cases may be quite effective short-term, such adjustments are in most all cases only temporary, often requiring ongoing follow-up visits.
+Although such treatments in many cases are oftentimes effective short-term, such adjustments are in most all cases only temporary, often requiring ongoing follow-up visits.

 Physical therapy specialists often assist with headaches and migraines in addition.
 As with chiropractic, physical therapy interventions often don't last long, and must in most cases be repeated in an ongoing manner.